eworm-de/routeros-scripts/README.md

 If you know how things work just copy and paste the [initial commands](initial-commands).
 Remember to edit and rerun `global-config-overlay`!
-First time useres should take the long way below.
+First time users should take the long way below.

 ### Live presentation